fgmart/fgmart.github.io/_pages/about.md

 ---

 Hi, everyone!
-I am a professor of computer science at the Univerity of Texas at San Antonio.
+I am a professor of computer science at the University of Texas at San Antonio.
 I'm also chair of the department.
 I started at UTSA on August 1, 2023.